Batman: Arkham Shadow: Reception

 Batman: Arkham Shadow received "generally favorable" reviews, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 100% of critics.

 Dan Stapleton of IGN rated the game a score of 8 out of 10, praising the translation of the Batman: Arkham franchise into a VR format.
-Stapleton took note of the game's combat system and its differences to that of the main games.
+Stapleton took note of the game's combat and its differences from the series' previous combat systems.
 He characterized it as working "surprisingly well" and "interesting", though he criticized the stealth sections for their controls, as well as the game's bugs and boss fights, citing most of them as "unmemorable".
 He praised the fidelity of the game, labeling it "the best-looking [Meta] Quest-exclusive game I've played."